Flickering Multi-Armed Bandits: Numerical Simulations

-We simulate our two-phase algorithm under the Edge-Markovian graph model, with parameters $(\alpha,\beta)$ set to match the scenario's stationary density.
-Since the analysis shows that the algorithm's long-term convergence is independent of the initial graph $G_0$, we start with a randomly generated arbitrary graph.
-Figures \ref{fig:avg_reg_disaster} and~\ref{fig:heatmap} summarize the performance.
+\paragraph{Performance Results.} We simulate our two-phase algorithm under the Edge-Markovian graph evolution, with parameters $(\alpha = 0.01,\beta=0.03)$ set to match the scenario's stationary density.
+Since our analysis shows that the algorithm's long-term convergence is independent of the initial graph $G_0$ (see Lemma \ref{lem:edge-stationary}), we start with a randomly generated arbitrary graph.

-Figure \ref{fig:avg_reg_disaster} plots the average regret $R(t)/t$.
-The algorithm converges rapidly, demonstrating its ability to efficiently manage the exploration–exploitation trade-off under evolving, local connectivity.
-Figure \ref{fig:heatmap} shows spatial visitation heatmaps, now aligned with the algorithm's two distinct phases.
-It is crucial to note that these panels are separate histograms, each showing the aggregate visits \emph{within its specific time window}, not a cumulative sum over the entire mission.
-This explains the visual progression: The first snapshot, ``Early Exploration'' (Rounds 1--500), is sparse, showing the agent's initial wandering.
-The second snapshot, ``Late Exploration'' (Rounds 501--$T_0$), then becomes a diffuse “blue cloud.”
-This lack of premature concentration is the desired behavior, confirming the lazy random walk policy has had time to mix and cover the entire space to gather the unbiased samples required to correctly compute $\hat a^*$ at $T_0$.
-The third snapshot, ``Exploitation'' ($t > T_0$), depicts the vehicle's behavior after identification.
-In sharp contrast to the exploration phase, the plot becomes sparse again: visits are limited to the brief navigation path to $\hat a^*$ and the subsequent repeated pulls of $\hat a^*$ itself.
-The final snapshot, ``Ground Truth,'' plots the true reward means $\mu(a)$, visually confirming that the committed arm is indeed the optimal arm $a^*$.
+Figure \ref{fig:combined_sim}(a) plots the average regret $R(t)/t$.
+The algorithm converges rapidly, demonstrating its ability to efficiently manage the exploration–exploitation trade-off under evolving connectivity and local movement.
+Figure \ref{fig:combined_sim}(b) presents spatial visitation heatmaps as separate histograms for each mission phase rather than cumulative sums.
+This captures the agent's behavioral evolution: initial sparse wandering (Rounds 1–500) transitions to a diffuse “blue cloud” during Late Exploration (Rounds 501–$T_0$).
+This uniform coverage confirms the lazy random walk has mixed sufficiently to gather the unbiased samples required to compute $\hat a^*$.
+Post-identification ($t > T_0$), the visitation becomes sparse as the vehicle executes the navigation path and repeatedly pulls $\hat a^*$.
+The “Ground Truth” panel visually confirms that this committed arm matches the true optimal arm $a^*$.